tytydraco/yessleep/out/My_brother_was_murdered_when_I_was_nine_years_old_So_HOW_is_he_sitting_on_my_bed.md

 But, all good things come to an end– or in this  case, they abruptly stop.

-When Jem turned seventeen, I was ten years old.
+When Jem turned seventeen, I was nine years old.

 That's a big age gap.